Sarangsh/Dognition-Analysis/README.md

 - The main business objective of this analysis is to uncover insights to find a way to increase the test completion rate on the Dognition platform.

 ## 💡 Tableau Workbook
-The link to the tableau work book can be found here: [Link](https://public.tableau.com/app/profile/sarangsh.nandi7601/viz/DognitionFinalProjectpublic/FinalOutput)
+The link to the tableau Workbook can be found here: [Link](https://public.tableau.com/app/profile/sarangsh.nandi7601/viz/DognitionFinalProjectpublic/FinalOutput)